-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Darlington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Darlington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Darlington who work in office and administrative support (13.51%), sales jobs (12.80%), and teaching (7.26%).
+Unlike some cities, Darlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Darlington are a mix of both white- and blue-collar jobs.
+Overall, Darlington is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Darlington who work in sales jobs (11.41%), office and administrative support (10.91%), and management occupations (9.57%).

-In terms of college education, Darlington is nearly on par with the US average for all cities of 21.84%: 20.28% of adults 25 and older in Darlington have a bachelor's degree or advanced degree.
+The citizens of Darlington are slightly better educated than the national average of 21.84% for all cities and towns, with 22.41% of adults in Darlington having a bachelor's degree or advanced degree.

-The per capita income in Darlington in 2010 was $18,743, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,972 for a family of four.
-However, Darlington contains both very wealthy and poor people as well.
+The per capita income in Darlington in 2010 was $20,400, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,600 for a family of four.

 Darlington is an extremely ethnically-diverse city.
 The people who call Darlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darlington residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Darlington include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Darlington include English, German, Irish, Italian, and European.

 The most common language spoken in Darlington is English.
-Other important languages spoken here include Indic languages and Miao/Hmong.
+Other important languages spoken here include Italian and French.